 Rubbermaid LunchBlox Medium

 The Rubbermaid LunchBlox is designed specifically for use with the company’s hard plastic food containers but in reality just about any such container will work.
 It’s not a ginormous male lunch box but it will accommodate enough to satisfy all but the most Hulk-like among us.
 While at first glance it may appear that the LunchBlox is wanting in the construction and durability areas it is in fact extremely well made for what it is.
 Stitching is first rate.
 The handle and shoulder strap are strong and comfortable.
 There’s a mesh pocket on each end to hold a water bottle or small-ish thermos and the insulation while not overwhelming is enough to keep things warm until lunchtime, provided you don’t leave it out in the subfreezing weather.
 Lightweight, reliable and machine washable too.
+Be sure to also check out our list of the best meal prep containers for more great items like this.

 - Weight7.2 ounces